 Greece no longer requires travelers to show a negative COVID-19 viral test or documentation of recovery from COVID-19 before they board their flight.

-However, it is essential to be up to date with your COVID-19 vaccines before traveling to Greece.
+However, it is recommended by the Greek government to be updated with your COVID-19 vaccines before traveling to Greece.

 Stay up to date with the current travel requirements on this website!